Internal data structure

 • boot.<OS>/*: Boot script modules

-• boot.essential.<OS>/*: Essential boot script modules, executed in plain mode too.
+• boot.essential.<OS>/*: Essential boot script modules, executed in plain mode too (unlike boot.<OS>/*, which is skipped in plain mode).

 • util/*: Utility command scripts, executed in the boot script modules